-This kind of fertilizers secure you long-time activity (organic part) and fast activity (mineral part).
-Be careful because you can easily over-fertilise the bonsai.
-If you used higher quantization than it is recommended by the producer, you can damage your plant and it can later die.
+This kind of fertilizers secures you long-time activity (organic part) and fast activity (mineral part).
+Be careful because you can easily over-fertilize the bonsai.
+If you used higher quantization than it is recommended by the producer, you could damage your plant, and it can later die.
 The concentration is dependent on the amount of soil.
-Sift 2g of fertilizer on the substrate surface per 1 litre of soil every 4 weeks, and water it.
-If you don't water your bonsai properly, the underbrush and moss can be die.
+Sift 2g of fertilizer on the substrate surface per 1 liter of soil every four weeks, and water it.
+If you don’t water your bonsai properly, the underbrush and moss can die.

 The leaf fertilizers

-Plants are able to accept nutriments through their leafs as well.
+Plants can accept nutriments through their leafs as well.
 Leafs fertilization acts immediately and directly.
 Plants are fertilized with a spray directly on leafs.
-The spray must not have concentration higher than 0.1% (1ml or 1g per 1 litre of water).
+The spray must not have a concentration higher than 0.1% (1ml or 1g per 1 liter of water).

 The trace elements

 Sometimes there could be problems with your bonsai when one or more trace elements are missing in the soil.
-In such case it is necessary to determine the missing element and use the proper fertilizer (which contains such element(s), of course) in order to eliminate the absence.
+In such case, it is necessary to determine the missing element and use the proper fertilizer (which contains such element(s), of course) to eliminate the absence.

 When to fertilize

-Replanted bonsai with fleeced roots shouldn't be fertilized earlier than the roots grow throughout the pot.
-In general this means approximately 8 weeks.
-Every plant has different demands on periodicity of fertilization.
-Here at a-bonsai.org's bonsai guide you can find particular bonsai species and it's fertilization demands.
-If you can't find your plant there, simply write to us and we'll gladly add your bonsai into our database.
+Replanted bonsai with fleeced roots shouldn’t be fertilized earlier than the roots grow throughout the pot.
+In general, this means approximately eight weeks.
+Every plant has different demands on the periodicity of fertilization.
+Here at a-bonsai.org’s bonsai guide, you can find particular bonsai species, and it’s fertilization demands.
+If you can’t find your plant there, simply write to us and we’ll gladly add your bonsai into our database.